maptiler/maptiler-sdk-js/readme.md

 </p>

 # Easy access to MapTiler Cloud API
-A map SDK is not only about maps!
-Here is the list of service wrapper functions that are built-in:
+Our map SDK is not only about maps!
+We also provide plenty of wrapper to our API calls!

+> 📣 *__Note:__* If you need <ins>only the API Client library</ins> to use in a headless fashion and without any map display, check out [MapTiler Client JS](https://github.com/maptiler/maptiler-client-js) library for browser and NodeJS.

 ## 🔍 Geocoding
 ### Forward